-A collection of Jakarta EE modules that must share a common principal-to-rolemapping deploy (e.g. an application)
+A collection of one ore more Jakarta EE modules that must share a common principal-to-role-mapping deploy (e.g. an application)

 The sequence of operations comprised of completing the declaration of an application or module's dependencies on container facilities, binding the declared dependencies to specific mechanisms or features of an operational environment, installing or distributing the application software and related configuration information to one or more application servers, and activating the software such that it is available to service requests.